THE OLD TESTAMENT HOUSE OF THE LORD: THREE (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 Also, an altar of earth and an earth platform to stand on would have been in keeping with the tenor of the Word of God to Israel.
 God does not intend that His way of redemption be embellished by the artfulness of the flesh of human beings.

-Neither shalt thou go up by steps unto mine altar, that thy nakedness be not discovered thereon.
+‘Nor shall you go up by steps to My altar, that your nakedness may not be exposed on it.’
 (Exodus 20:26)

 When the poles were inserted in the four bronze receptacles of the grate and the Altar was lifted, the grate of bronze (probably constructed by weaving a network of heavy bronze straps) would be just what was needed to keep this large hollow box square in shape.